loveCodeNstuff/Neighborhood-Map/README.md

 Neighborhood Map Project for my Udacity Front End Development Course

-## How to use Site
-This site has a list of places marked on google maps which can be filtered by name.
-Also the list has a button on the top left side which marked by a 'X'.
-This button will move the list out of your way and back onto screen if clicked while off screen.
-Enjoy :-)

 ## How to run Site
 Either use Staging Site Link or run on LocalHost instructions below